Stay informed on the status of known issues for PNC services.

 PNC is fully committed to protecting the security and privacy of our customers.
 For more information on the prevention, detection and remediation of these types of scams, visit our Security and Privacy section.

 The security of our customers’ accounts is a top priority.
 Due to the diligence of PNC’s Fraud and Cyber Defense team, we were made aware of a scam targeting customers of a number of financial institutions, including PNC, predominately with text messages that appeared to be official bank communications.
 Some customers shared sensitive personal and financial information as a result.

 This is called phishing – a fraudster's attempt to steal your personal and financial information, sometimes through e-mails, mobile text messages (SMiShing) and phone calls.

 We are alerting customers of the warning signs of a phishing scam and steps you can take to help protect your sensitive personal information and accounts.

 Text messages and emails containing certain red flags should alert users to a possible phishing or SMiShing attack, including:

 - Threatening with consequences

-- Making demands for you to take action
+- Making demands

 For more information on the prevention, detection and remediation of phishing, visit the PNC Security and Privacy website.